 How does load balancing work technically?

-Load balancing distributes traffic across resources using algorithms, health checks, and feedback mechanisms.
+Load balancing distributes traffic over resources using algorithms, health checks, and feedback mechanisms.

 How does load balancing work technically?

-Load balancing distributes traffic across resources using algorithms, health checks, and feedback mechanisms.
+Load balancing distributes traffic over resources using algorithms, health checks, and feedback mechanisms.

 How does load balancing work technically?

-Load balancing distributes traffic across resources using algorithms, health checks, and feedback mechanisms.
+Load balancing distributes traffic over resources using algorithms, health checks, and feedback mechanisms.

-Load balancing technically works based on various algorithms and mechanisms to distribute the workload evenly across multiple resources.
-Here is an overview of how load balancing technically works:
+Load balancing works technically based on various algorithms and mechanisms to evenly distribute the workload across multiple resources.
+Here is an overview of how load balancing works technically:

-2. Distribution algorithms: The load balancer uses distribution algorithms to determine how traffic is distributed across the available resources.
-Various algorithms are available, such as round-robin (where each request is sent to the next available resource), least connections (where the request is sent to the resource with the fewest active connections), and weighted distribution (where certain resources are prioritized based on weights).
+2. Distribution Algorithms: The load balancer uses distribution algorithms to determine how traffic is distributed among the available resources.
+Various algorithms are available, such as round-robin (where each request is sent to the next available resource), least connections (where the request is sent to the resource with the fewest active connections), and weighted distribution (where priority is given to certain resources based on weights).

-4. Traffic distribution: Based on the chosen algorithm and the health status of the resources, the load balancer directs the incoming traffic to the selected resource.
-This can be achieved by adjusting network settings or altering the destination IP addresses of the requests.
+4. Traffic Distribution: Based on the chosen algorithm and the health status of the resources, the load balancer forwards incoming traffic to the selected resource.
+This can be achieved by adjusting the network settings or changing the destination IP addresses of the requests.

-5. Feedback and adjustment: Load balancers can use feedback mechanisms to evaluate the performance of the resources and adjust the traffic accordingly.
-If a resource becomes overloaded, for example, the load balancer may send less traffic to that resource or temporarily remove it from the rotation until the load decreases.
+5. Feedback and Adjustment: Load balancers can use feedback mechanisms to evaluate the performance of the resources and adjust the traffic accordingly.
+For example, if a resource becomes overloaded, the load balancer may send less traffic to that resource or temporarily remove it from rotation until the load is reduced.

-6. Monitoring and logging: The load balancer can also offer monitoring and logging functions to track the performance of the resources and the traffic.
-This includes collecting statistics such as total processing capacity, the number of requests sent to each resource, and average response times.
+6. Monitoring and Logging: The load balancer can also offer monitoring and logging functions to keep track of the performance of resources and traffic.
+This includes collecting statistics, such as the total processing capacity, the number of requests sent to each resource, and the average response times.

-By following these steps, load balancing can help distribute the workload efficiently across the available resources.
+By going through these steps, load balancing can help efficiently distribute the workload across available resources.
 This results in better performance, higher availability, and scalability of the system, as well as the ability to respond to changing traffic patterns and loads.

 Ole Diepstraten